31 Oct Disrupting Gender Inequality in Call Centers

 “Our research for the first time links gender equality in society with gender equality in work.
 The latter is not possible without the former.”

-As the McKinsey report above indicates, these kinds of “full potential” changes are not likely to happen quickly.
-The fact that such reports exist supporting gender parity shows we are heading in that direction.
+These kinds of “full potential” changes are not going to be fast.
+However, the fact that such reports exist supporting gender parity shows we are heading in that direction.

 Even the modified best-in-region scenario from the McKinsey report indicated: